syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>PageUp</kbd>
 </td>
 <td>
-The SfDataGrid will be scrolled to previous set of rows that are not displayed in view, including the row that are partially displayed and if the selection is applied to the any row, selection is moved to first row of the next set of rows when having SelectionMode is Single or SingleDeselect.
+The SfDataGrid will be scrolled to previous set of rows that are not displayed in view, including the row that is partially displayed.
+If selection is applied to any row, pressing PageUp moves the selection to the first row of the next set of rows when having SelectionMode is Single.
 </td>
 </tr>
 <tr>